DAVID NUNUK / SCIENCE PHOTO LIBRARY DAVID NUNUK / SCIENCE PHOTO LIBRARY

 Perseid meteor trail.
-Trail of a Perseid meteor against a starry sky at dusk.
+Time exposure showing a trail of a Perseid meteor against a starry sky at dusk.
 The Perseids are meteors seen around 12 August each year, and which appear to originate from the direction of the constellation Perseus.
-These meteors are small dust particles from a dust belt known as the meteor stream.
-As the Earth passes through the stream, a large number of dust particles enter the atmosphere.
-Travelling at 35- 90 km/s the meteors encounter air resistance which makes them incandescent, producing a bright trail.
+These meteors are small dust particles from an orbiting dust belt known as the meteor stream.
+As the Earth passes through the stream, a large number of dust particles enter the atmosphere and burn up, creating a bright trail.
 At its peak, the Perseid shower has about one meteor per minute.
-Photograph taken in Finland.
+This photograph was taken in British Columbia, Canada.

 Model release not required.
 Property release not required.